A pro-algebraic fundamental group for topological spaces: Calculations of

 induced by the projections.
 Note that \eqref{eq:43} is split by the product of the morphisms induced by the maps $X \to X \times X' , z \mapsto (z, x')$ and $X' \to X \times X' , z' \mapsto (x,z')$.
 In what generality are \eqref{eq:43} and its variants for $\pi^u_K$ and $\pi^{\red}_K$ isomorphisms?

-We introduced fundamental groupoids in our setting with a view towards proving Mayer-Vietoris results, at least for $\pi^u_K$.
+We introduced fundamental groupoids in our setting with a view towards proving Seifert van Kampen results, at least for $\pi^u_K$.
 According to \cite{L} there exist free products for pro-unipotent algebraic group schemes.
 One would also need amalgamated products.